TaylorDelta/RoombaRos2Control/README.md

 Compatible with ROS2-based systems.

-Can be used to send joint trajectory commands to Roomba for movement control.
+Can be used to send commands to Roomba for movement control.
+Different controllers can be used.

 Utilizes the iRobot® Roomba® Serial Command Interface (SCI) for communication.